Kabibi/FTP/README.md

 * The server is implemented by epoll and administrator can configure usernames, passwords, capabilities and working directories.

-* The project only supports Python 2.
+* Only supports Python 2.

 ## Getting started

+### How to run

-Make sure you run server before client, or you will get error message like 'Connection refused'.
-Once you have run both server and client, have fun with it.
+Run server before client, or you will get error message like 'Connection refused'.
+Have fun!

 ### login

-Before you login, you can use all command this program supports except 'get' and 'put'.
-That means you are denied to put or get file to and from server as a guest.
+Before logging in, you can use all commands this program support except 'get' and 'put'.
+Because you are denied to put or get file to and from server as a guest.
 Users' permissions are set in 'server_config.txt'.

 |Permission|explanation                          |